5 Ways to Cash Out a Life Insurance Policy

 Take a Loan Against Your Policy Instead of Withdrawing

 Many life insurance policies, particularly whole life and ULIPs, allow you to borrow against the policy’s cash value instead of withdrawing funds directly.
-These loans taken against life insurance turn out to be beneficial since they are not considered as a part of taxable income.
+These loans taken against life insurance turn out to be beneficial since they are not considered part of taxable income.
+Moreover, the policy remains active as long as you pay the interest on the loan.
+This strategy is particularly useful when you need funds but don’t want to trigger tax consequences.

 Avoid Early Withdrawals to Prevent Penalties